 Arguably Bosnia and Herzegovina’s most famous city, Medjugorje, is a world-famous Catholic Pilgrimage site where the Virgin Mary appeared to six local children in 1981 and continues to do so today.
-For that reason, Medjugorje has become very popular among Catholics with millions of people visiting this holy site.
+Therefore, Medjugorje has become very popular among Catholics, with millions visiting this holy site.

-A day trip to Medjugorje from Split has become increasingly popular with the ever-increasing number visitors flying into Split annually.
+A day trip to Medjugorje from Split has become increasingly popular over the years, and the town is growing into a major tourist destination.

-Medjugorje is located 185km from Split with a journey taking anywhere from 1.5 to 4 hours depending on your mode of transport.
+Medjugorje is located 185 kilometers from Split.
+The journey takes anywhere from 1.5 to 4 hours, depending on your mode of transport.

-The bonus is that Medjugorje is only 25km from Bosnia and Herzegovina’s other major attraction, Mostar.
+The bonus is that Medjugorje is only 25 kilometers from Bosnia and Herzegovina’s other major attraction, Mostar.
 We recommend you visit both destinations while there!

-You can check out the Split to Medjugorje timetables online or ask at the main bus station.
+You can check out the Split to Medjugorje timetable online or at the central bus station.

-By far the most time efficient and comfortable mode of transport from Split to Medjugorje is private transfer.
+By far, the most time-efficient and comfortable mode of transport is to take a private transfer from Split to Medjugorje.

-Your driver will pick you up from your accommodation or the airport, and you will be on your way to Medjugorje.
-The best part of a private transfer is you decide on when you leave, where you stop, how long you spend in Medjugorje and can use the vehicle to get around Medjugorje while there.
+Your driver will pick you up from your accommodation or the Split Airport, and you will be on your way to Medjugorje.
+The best part of a Medjugorje to Split transfer is that you have ultimate freedom.
+You decide when you leave, where you stop, and how long you spend in Medjugorje.
+You can use the vehicle to get around Medjugorje while there.

-The travel time is about 1.5 hours giving you more time in Medjugorje or time to visit both Medjugorje and Mostar should you wish.
+The travel time is about 1.5 hours, giving you more time in Medjugorje or time to visit Medjugorje and Mostar should you wish.

-For any inquiries and bookings for private transfers from Split to Medjugorje, you can contact our company Octopus Transfers.
+For any inquiries and bookings for private transfers from Split to Medjugorje, you can contact Octopus Transfers Croatia below.